outdatedbrowser/outdated-browser/README.md

 ## Contributing

-Fork the project, and read "HOW".
+Fork the project, and read "How to".

 ## Team